woodstockcs/labs/old-friends/README.md

 {% next %}

-When you click on your folder icon, you should indeed see an old friend!
+When you click on your folder icon, you should indeed see your first old friend!

 ```
 hello.c
 ```

-How nice to see them again!
+How nice to see you again!

 Lastly, have a look at Christopher’s short video on command-line arguments.
 Since we’ll be converting all three of the programs listed above to accept command-line arguments (none of them currently do!), this video should come in handy.